h2oai/datatable/docs/api/options/display.rst

         :class: api-table

         * - :attr:`.allow_unicode <datatable.options.display.allow_unicode>`
-          - Switch that controls if the unicode characters are allowed.
+          - Option that controls if the unicode characters are allowed.

         * - :attr:`.head_nrows <datatable.options.display.head_nrows>`
           - The number of top rows to display when the frame view is truncated.

         * - :attr:`.interactive <datatable.options.display.interactive>`
-          - Switch that controls if the interactive view is enabled or not.
+          - Option that controls if the interactive view is enabled or not.

         * - :attr:`.max_column_width <datatable.options.display.max_column_width>`
           - The threshold for the column's width to be truncated.